tnguyen372/tnguyen372.github.io/README.md

-### A glimpse of past, present, and upcoming projects
+# A glimpse of my past, present, and upcoming projects.